 We recommend you consult with your professional doctors, but, for pregnancies who have no symptoms, a gynecologist may consider more infrequent antenatal care depending on the symptoms of each mother and the doctor's recommendations.

 For prevention, there are basic ways like everyone else do.
-The keys of infectious diseases prevention are

-However, for the sake of pregnancy, stay at home and avoid meeting people would be the best solution.
+However, for the sake of pregnancy, staying at home and avoiding meeting people would be the best solution.

-Information provided by: Dr. Nicha Tangpobnong
+Information provided by Dr. Nicha Tangpobnong

-Compiled by: Medisci Center
+Compiled by Medisci Center